 Use a Home Equity Loan for Debt Consolidation

 If you are drowning in debt, using your home equity for debt consolidation can be the life preserver that you so desperately need.
-Understanding how to use your home equity for debt consolidation can not only help you to get a handle on your current finances, but also help you to manage it better in the future.
+Understanding how to use your home equity to consolidate debt can not only help you to get a handle on your current finances but also help you to manage it better in the future.

 What is home equity?